 Saying yes, then changing their mind during the sexual activity

-A person can stop a sexual activity at any time.
+A person can change their mind about a sexual activity at any time.
 As soon as one person refuses, whether through words or actions, the sexual activity must stop.

 Consent must be informed and given freely